khairulslt/sticky-notes/README.md

 ### Prerequisites

 * Any modern browser
-* Testing was done on MacOS with Google Chrome
+* Testing was done on MacOS (MacBook Pro) with Google Chrome

 ### How to Run